| Board and Staff

 Penny has over 30 years experience in project management and business planning.
 She holds a Masters degree in social work, focusing on Community Organizing and Program Design.
 She is passionate about all Maine farms and works to find ways to expand market reach for farms across Maine.

 Penny knows Maine’s agriculture industry is poised for growth and success and wants to be part of the ever-growing cadre of passionate people who are seizing this opportunity.
-Penny believes that taking action to ensure the long-term viability and profitability of our farm businesses is one way to attract the next generation to the farm and grow agriculture in Maine, and across New England.
+Penny believes that taking action to ensure the long-term viability and profitability of our farm businesses is one way to attract the next generation to the farm and grow agriculture in Maine.

 Nathan W. L’Etoile, a 13th generation southern New England farmer, grew up on Four Star Farms, first in Rhode Island, and then in the Pioneer Valley of western Massachusetts.
 With his wife Elizabeth and his brother, father and mother, he operates the farm, a diversified operation growing sod, hops and a large variety of grains, as well as a grist mill for adding value to the farm’s products.
 Nestled along the banks of the Connecticut River in Northfield, MA, Four Star Farms is roughly 300 acres, and services wholesale and retail customers for both its landscape and food products.